 will have the opportunity to be a formative core

-of the TRACE DAO Cooperative.
+of the TRACE cooperative.

 After